althea-net/rita-firmware/README.md

-# Althea Firmware Builder
+# Rita Firmware Builder

-This repo is dedicated to building custom OpenWRT firmware for Althea routers.
+This repo is dedicated to building custom OpenWRT firmware for [Rita](https://github.com/althea-net/rita) routers.
 Similar to LibreMesh's [Lime-SDK](https://github.com/libremesh/lime-sdk) or SudoMesh's [SudoWRT](https://github.com/sudomesh/sudowrt-firmware) firmware builder.
 All of these perform much the same function, maintaining a series of config files, patches, and packages to insert into a OpenWRT firmware image.

-The Althea firmware builder deviates from existing efforts with a heavy reliance on Ansible instead of bash.
+The Rita firmware builder deviates from existing efforts with a heavy reliance on Ansible instead of bash.
 This creates a pretty readable workflow and makes it very easy to apply delta changes onto a modified build directory.
 Allowing a dramatic reduction in build time as well as very flexible build options.

-Althea itself is an incentivized mesh system.
-This build system creates a firmware image preconfigured with Althea's fork of the Babeld mesh software as well as various utilities and tools to automatically pay mesh nodes for bandwidth.

 ---

-## Is this where I get Althea?
+## Is this where I get Rita?

-If you are an Althea user, talk to your local network organizer or [contact us](mailto:hello@althea.net) to buy a pre-flashed device.
+If you are a Rita user, talk to your local network operator or [buy a pre-flashed device](https://althea-routers.myshopify.com/).
-This page is for advanced users and network organizers.
+This page is for advanced users and network operators

-If you are an advanced user or a network organizer yes, this is where you get the firmware images to install Althea on routers.
+If you are an advanced user or a network operator yes, this is where you get the firmware images to install Rita on routers.
 For supported devices we have special supported images, these firmware images send some non-identifying data such as bug reports, crashes, and mesh status logs to Althea.

 Please see the [flashing](#flashing) and [what do I do now?](#so-i-flashed-the-firmware-what-do-i-do-now)